aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO (Must haves)

+* sts gem depends on core for runtime plus credentials.
+Core has a need for an sts client when assuming a role.

+  * Must aws-sdk-sts ship with core?
+  * We must not have a circular dependency.

+    # bad
+    aws-sdk-sts -> aws-sdk-core -> aws-sdk-sts

 * Documentation is not correctly formatted, services are all appearing under Aws >, instead of under Services >